Polymorphism in Python with Examples

 We call this process “method overriding” and such methods “overridden” methods.

-So overridden methods have the exact same external interface (method name, number and type of method parameters) as the parent class’s method but have a different internal implementation.
+Overridden methods have the exact same external interface (method name, number, and type of method parameters) as the parent class’s method but have a different internal implementation.
+This allows the child class to tailor or extend the functionality of the parent class to meet specific needs.

 Let’s look at a very simple example: